Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Limitation and Future Work

 \section{Limitation and Future Work}

 First, the extracted features in this study are empirical and may benefit from exploring a broader feature set in future work.
 Second, as markets become more efficient, simpler indicators such as the last price may become sufficient.
 We will monitor such developments, particularly as electricity markets transition to full quarter-hourly resolution.
 Third, the hyperparameters are tuned empirically.
 Additional hyperparameter tuning and a larger number of trials may further improve performance, potentially enabling tree-based models to match the performance of deep learning models.
+Fourth, we use trade-count as a simple liquidity proxy; examining additional liquidity measures (e.g., bid-ask spread and orderbook depth) and their relationship to asymmetric generalization is an interesting direction for future work.
+Fifth, the features are selected via LQR, which capture only linear effects; extending feature selection to non-linear models is left for future work.
 Lastly, this work focuses on the central regions in Europe; extending the analysis to Nordic markets is worth exploring.

 [heading=bibintoc,title=References]